mcguinness/okta-oidc-sample/readme.md

 You can find the main javascript code and html in `widget.html`

-> The Okta Sign-In Widget is currently not working and waiting for some product changes

 ## Prerequisites

 1. Install [node.js and npm](https://nodejs.org/en/download/) on your developer machine